artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 The July 7th moving average is calculated using the closing prices from June 30 - July 7.
 The prices in Pepsi's  prices_last5_for_averaging on July 7th match the closing prices from June 30 - July 7.

-Now I calculate the 200-day Simple Moving Average of the APNP stocks for th e week of July 3, 2017.
-Costco and Intel under-performed.
+Now I calculate the 200-day Simple Moving Average of the APNP stocks for the week of July 3, 2017.
+Costco and Intel under-performed against their respective 200-day moving average.

 ```SQL
 WITH day_ranked_historical_data AS (